 Icaraizinho village, has protected bay with shallow flat water, but wind there can be sheltered and gusty.
 Wind surfers will enjoy the bay at any wind conditions, but kite-surfers should go down wind side of the bay, for clear wind conditions.
-Good condition kiteboarding area start from the kitesurfing club "Cabana do Kite ", its marked on the map bellow.
+Good condition kiteboarding area start from the kite club "Cabana do Kite".

 In front of the village, conditions are flat and shallow in the area protected by the reef.
 In low and half tide the reef is visible, and the water is flat just over waist depth.
 At high tide, fun waves are created on the reef belt outside, and gets flattened on their way inside.
 Downwind, in the kite area, conditions change from flat or small wind waves at low tide, to medium chop with moderate beach break.
 Be careful of submerging reef and fish poles in the reef area.